nextcloud/all-in-one/migration.md

 There are basically three ways how to migrate from an already existing Nextcloud installation to Nextcloud AIO:

 1. Migrate only the files which is the easiest way
-1. Migrate the files and the database which is much more complicated
+1. Migrate the files and the database which is much more complicated (and doesn't work on former snap installations)
 1. Use the user_migration app that allows to migrate some of the user's data from a former instance to a new instance but needs to be done manually for each user

 ## Migrate only the files